 Then don’t.
 The better online backup and remote backup solutions are built to discover all the data on your system and back it up automatically.
 This includes files like MS Office temp files and application data located in non-standard folders and directories.
 You shouldn’t have to spend your time trying to manually locate and select files so your backup solution will work right.

 The survey is an online survey conducted by Harris Interactive during the period of June 2-4, 2014.
 All the data cited was based on the 1,987 respondents (weighted base) who said they owned a computer and answered the question, “How often do you backup all of the data on your computer?”

 You: I’m already a Backblaze customer so why does this matter to me?

 First, thanks for being customer.
 Second, 54% of the people who become Backblaze customers have either personally lost or know someone who has lost computer data.
 Yes, 54%.
 We’d like it to be 0%, so tell your friends and family to back up.
 Better yet, use our new refer-a-friend program to get them started.

 Here are a couple of additional observations from the survey:

 We could probably think of a hundred other reasons as to why Grandma and Grandpa do a better job at regularly backing up their data.
 It really doesn’t matter though, the simple fact is only 9% of all computer users do it.
-This means 91% are leaving to chance the continued existence of their digital photos, videos, documents, spreadsheets and more.
-Grandpa doesn’t like those odds, that’s why he backs up.
+This means 91% are leaving the continued existence of their digital photos, videos, documents, spreadsheets, and more, to chance.
+Grandpa doesn’t like those odds; that’s why he backs up.